Eighth Crusade: Campaign and the death of Louis IX

 After a week at Cagliari, the force was ready and departed, quickly landing at Carthage on 18 July 1270 without serious opposition.
 The king sent Florent with a few men to reconnoitre the land.
 He found an empty harbour, with only a few Muslim and Genoan merchant ships present.
 The royal council was divided as to a strategy, with some thinking it was a trap, while others wanted to take advantage of the situation and disembark.
-The latter course was taken and on July 21, the tower of La Goulette was seized, and the army settled in the plain of Carthage.The Genoan sailors captured the fortress and, slaughtering the inhabitants, using it as their base of operations.
+The latter course was taken, and on 21 July the tower of La Goulette was seized and the army settled in the plain of Carthage.
+The Genoan sailors captured the fortress and, slaughtering the inhabitants, using it as their base of operations.
 Both sides played a waiting game, as Louis did not want to repeat his mistakes made in Egypt in 1250.
 He would not risk a major battle until Charles arrived.
-The caliph was safe behind the walls of his fortress and did not wish to engage the Franks in the open, limiting his actions to ones of harassment.
+The sultan was safe behind the walls of his fortress and did not wish to engage the Franks in the open, limiting his actions to ones of harassment.

 The Tunisian heat, and lack of sanitation and fresh food were to doom the expedition.
 The Crusading force was stricken with disease, likely dysentery, with many dying.
-Louis IX was given last rites by Geoffrey of Beaulieu and uttered his last words, Domine in manus tuas animan meam commendavi.
-The king of France and leader of the Crusade died in penitence on a bed of ashes on August 25.
+Louis IX was given last rites by Geoffrey of Beaulieu and uttered his last words, Domine in manus tuas animam meam commendavi.
+The king of France and leader of the Crusade died in penitence on a bed of ashes on 25 August.
 Philip III was the new king, but his coronation was delayed for a year.
 As the king's death was being announced, the fleet of Charles I arrived at Tunis.
 After a few inconsequential skirmishes, Charles sued for peace.
 Muhammad I al-Mustansir, with his army similarly afflicted, was of a like mind.

 John II of Soissons and Raoul de Soissons died either in Tunisia or shortly after returning to France.
 Dying in Tunisia were Alfonso of Brienne, son of John of Brienne and a squire in the Seventh Crusade.
 Others, including Olivier de Termes, Raoul II of Clermont, Jean d'Eppe, Geoffrey de Geneville and John I of Brittany survived.
 Of the French marshals, Lancelot de Saint-Maard died, while both Raoul II Sores, and Simon de Melun survived.
-Of the contingent from the British Isles, David Strathbogie, Earl of Atholl, died in Tunis, while Adam of Kilconquhar and Alexander de Baliol survived to fight the next year with Prince Edward.
+Of the contingent from the British Isles, Scottish nobles David Strathbogie, Earl of Atholl, leader of the Scottish contingent, and Sir David de Lindsay, Lord of Byres, died in Tunis, while others such as Adam of Kilconquhar and Alexander de Baliol survived to fight the next year with Prince Edward.